santikka/causaleffect/README.md

 ## Recent changes (for all changes, see NEWS file).

+### Changes from version 1.3.13  to 1.3.14
+ * Fixed a rare issue when using pruning.

 ### Changes from version 1.3.12 to 1.3.13
  * Fixed an incorrect graph definition in the IDC algorithm.